yanzhen4/yanzhen4.github.io/_pages/about.md

 I am an incoming master's student at Stanford's MSCS program.

 Prior to Stanford, I received my B.Sc. degree at the University of Illinois Urbana-Champaign, advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) and [Prof. Jiaxuan You](https://cs.stanford.edu/people/jiaxuan/).
-During my undergraduate study, I visited the University of Pennsylvania, working with [Prof. Dan Roth](https://www.seas.upenn.edu/~danroth/).
+I also visited the University of Pennsylvania in Summer 2024, working with [Prof. Dan Roth](https://www.seas.upenn.edu/~danroth/).

 I am also fortunate to be mentored by [Yu Zhang](https://yuzhimanhua.github.io/) in UIUC and by [Sihao Chen](https://sihaoc.github.io/) in UPenn.